microsoft/restler-fuzzer/docs/user-guide/ImprovingCoverage.md

      specifying different paths for existing producer-consumer relationships, or excluding certain endpoints from analysis ("the 'except' feature")
 4. Fuzzing Dictionary (pre-compilation)
-   - Add custom payloads to the dictionary prior to compilation to populate any values not handled by the swagger or examples.
+   - Add custom payloads to the dictionary prior to compilation to populate any values not handled by the API specification or examples.
 5. Grammar.json
    - Although created by compilation, this can be edited and recompiled into a new grammar.py.
      Make any quick-and-dirty grammar updates here instead of grammar.py, so they stay in sync.